-The Renewal Corporation will monitor the lower approximately 700 Ft (0.13 miles) of the Shasta River (Appendix A, Figure 11), which covers an area from the confluence upstream to the CDFW rotary screw trap.
-The Shasta River is among the most significant salmon-producing tributaries of the Klamath River, containing its own distinct population (NMFS, 2006).
+The Renewal Corporation will monitor the lower approximately 700 ft (0.13 miles) of the Shasta River (Appendix A, Figure 11), which covers an area from the confluence upstream to the CDFW rotary screw trap.
+The Shasta River is among the most significant salmon-producing tributaries of the Klamath River, containing its own evolutionarily significant population of coho salmon (NMFS, 2006).
 In addition, it warms relatively early, forcing rearing juveniles into the mainstem Klamath.
 Irrigation diversions typically begin on April 1, sometimes reducing Shasta River average monthly flows by half or more (CDFW, 2016b).
 In a dry water year, these diversions may result in the Water Temperature Trigger being exceeded as early as mid-April or early May.
 Juvenile salmonid outmigration begins relatively early on the Shasta River.
-Peak outmigration is expected to occur throughout March, with 90 percent of the juveniles having out-migrated by mid-April (CDFW, 2016b).
+Peak outmigration is expected to occur throughout March, with 90 percent of the juveniles having outmigrated by mid-April (CDFW, 2016b).